balu100/openconnect-ssh-http-sock-proxy-docker/README.md

 # OpenConnect Proxy SSH Container

 ## Overview
-This project provides a Dockerized environment to connect to an OpenConnect VPN and expose services such as SSH, SOCKS5, and HTTP proxy.
+This project provides a Dockerized environment to connect to an OpenConnect VPN and expose services such as SSH(+x11forwarding), SOCKS5, and HTTP proxy.
 The container is configured to handle secure authentication and routing while ensuring reliable VPN connectivity.

 ## Features
 - OpenConnect VPN client for establishing secure connections